department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

     description: Track the status of your disability claim
   - url: /disability-benefits/conditions/
     title: Conditions
-    description: Discover what illness or injuries (also known as conditions) qualify you for benefits
+    description: Discover what illness or injuries qualify you for benefits
   - url: /disability-benefits/claims-appeal/
     title: Appeals
     description: What to do if you disagree with your disability rating decision